XpiritCommunityEvents/HOL/migration.md

 ![pull request](images/workflow-pullrequest.png)

-Now inspect the pull request and the action workflow that is part of the pull request.
+Now, inspect the pull request and the action workflow that is part of the pull request.
 Accept the pull request and run the workflow manually.

 The result of the action workflow is a successful build that creates a set of artifacts that can be used to run a deployment workflow and pick up the artifacts.